harisankar-krishna-swamy/coils/README.txt

 Current implementation for:
 ---------------------------
-Stack
+Stack using python list
-Queue
+Queue using python list
-Heap (Min & Max)
+Heap (Min & Max) using python list.
-Binary Search Tree
+Binary Search Tree with link inversion traversal SplayTree -do-
-SplayTree
 LinkedList
 DoublyLinkedList
 SeperateChainHashTable (3 types of chaining using LinkedList, SplayTree, BinarySearchTree)

 Features to Implement:
 ----------------------
 1) Thread Safety.
-2) Double Linked Lists
+2) Heap using linked tree
 3) Graphs
 4) An intern store